munshaw/my-systems-old/Workstation.md

 krita
 gimp
 inkscape
-blender*
+blender*   # For 2.8
 audacity
-musescore*
+musescore* # For 3
-mpv # Set this as default Video player obs pdfsam basic hardinfo wxmaxima geogebra* # Run this from the commandline `flatpak run org.geogebra.GeoGebra` gnome web hexchat # Set the font to Sans 11 filezilla
+mpv        # Set this as default Video player obs pdfsam basic hardinfo wxmaxima geogebra*  # Run with `flatpak run org.geogebra.GeoGebra` gnome web hexchat    # Set the font to Sans 11 filezilla ghostwriter
 ```

 And the follwoing from the command line